How to get cheap theatre tickets: Official London Theatre Sale and more money-saving tips

 (Image credit: Getty images)

-Booking fees can often bump up ticket prices and make for a more expensive night out, but with these special discounted tickets there are no booking fees to pay.
+And while booking fees can often bump up ticket prices, with Kids Week tickets there are no booking fees to pay.

 Shaftesbury Avenue in London